-New Delshure Lure not only catches fish but if New Delshure Lure not only catches fish but if there aren't any around, it quickly attracts them.
+New Delshure Lure not only catches fish but if there aren't any around, it quickly attracts them.
 Lure consists of small tank which attaches to any type of fishing pole, a line of hollow vinyl and a bottle of processed blood.
 Easy to fill, built-in plunger pumps blood down hollow line and out near hook.
-Tantalizing smell draws fish, big and small ... 'rest is up to you.
+Tantalizing smell draws fish, big and small. "rest is up to vou.
+Does fish, big and small ... 'rest is up to you.
 Does it work?
 Be sure you have a good grip on your pole.
 Guarantees the "limit."
 Complete, easy instructions enclosed including recipe when blood is not available.

 COMPLETE KIT, \$6.95 F.O.B.
 SIX, 8 OZ.
 BLOOD REFILLS, \$3.00 F.O.B.
-Send check with order to: DELSHURE LURE-DESHLER, NEBRASKA
+Send check with order to DELSHURE LURE-DESHLER, NEBRASKA

-Skin fish - don't just scale 'em.
+Skin fish - don't just scale im Lie Skin fish - don't just scale 'em.
 Use the time-tested Townsend Fish Skinner.
 Send for FREE FOLDER.
 Learn how it eliminates messy flying scales, reduces tish-cleaning time.
 Skins all fish - smooth or scaly, large or small.
 Precision-built.
-Money-back gnarantee.
+Money-back guarantee.
 No tackle box complete without one.
 Smart gift for everyone who fishes.
 See your dealer.
 If he can't supply you, send order to Townsend Engineering Co., 2447 Hubbell, Des Moines, Iowa.
 TOMMY WEBER PHOTO